-We investigate this question by testing whether LLMs show the IFE in the ICL setting.\footnote{In work that was done concurrently with the present paper, \citet{jumelet2024language} provide evidence that LLMs show the IFE, corroborating this finding of our paper.
-The two papers differ in several ways.
-First is the main motivation: we use the IFE as a diagnostic for characterizing the type of mechanism that underlies ICL, while \citeauthor{jumelet2024language} study the IFE for purposes of understanding how similar LLM structural priming is to human structural priming.
-A second difference stems from the analyses that are run: the current paper defines an explicit metric for the IFE in Section~\ref{section:quant_ife} based on each prime verb's individual verb bias, while \citeauthor{jumelet2024language} use a linear mixed model that involves a different metric of the verb biases (i.e., structural preference) to investigate the predictive power of various factors on the LLMs' priming behaviors.
-Finally, the two papers differ in the form of evidence that they use for detecting the IFE: we show direct evidence for the IFE in LLMs through experimental design that isolates the effect of frequency, while \citeauthor{jumelet2024language} present indirect evidence for the IFE in LLMs by analyzing which predictors in a linear mixed model have a significant effect: they show that the sentence-level surprisal and the structural preference are predictive of the priming effects, and they treat these two factors as evidence for the IFE in LLMs.} As is illustrated in Figure \ref{reasoning}, given that \begin{inlinelist} \item it has been argued by psycholinguists that only error-driven learning mechanisms can give rise to the IFE; \item processing the prime sentence in the context window conditions the probability of the target sentence in the generalized notion of ICL; and \item standard structural priming in the ICL setting has been robustly observed \end{inlinelist}, we hypothesize that the strength of the IFE will positively correlate with the strength of the ICL capability of LLMs: the stronger the ICL capability is, the better the gradient will be computed in the forward pass, leading to a stronger IFE.
+We investigate this question by testing whether LLMs show the IFE in the ICL setting.
+Given that \begin{inlinelist} \item it has been argued by psycholinguists that only error-driven learning mechanisms can give rise to the IFE; \item processing the prime sentence in the context window conditions the probability of the target sentence in our generalized notion of ICL; and \item standard structural priming in the ICL setting has been robustly observed \end{inlinelist}, we hypothesize that the strength of the IFE will positively correlate with the strength of the ICL capability of LLMs: the stronger the ICL capability is, the better the error signal will be computed in the forward pass, leading to a stronger IFE.
+In particular, given recent empirical evidence showing that larger models have stronger ICL capabilities (e.g., \citealp{wei2023larger, dong-etal-2024-survey, chen-etal-2025-icleval}), we further hypothesize that the scaling of both model size and data size contributes to LLMs' ICL capability.
+Thus, we test the hypothesis that \textbf{ICL becomes more like error-driven learning with both model scale and data scale.}